malik1himanshu1/aspire_loan_api/README.md

 4. http://localhost:8000/api/loan/approve ( Post Login )
 5. http://localhost:8000/api/loan/emi/pay ( Post Login )

+**Note: If you want to import all the API in postman then you can find the file in `Postman` folder and import it.**

 ### **Application Flow**

 ### **Note: You will receive JSON responses to every API request**